 ‡ Total agriculture does not include sequestration in forestland and does not include electricity used in agriculture.

 Many farmers have been optimistic about the opportunities to be compensated for sequestering carbon by reducing tillage or capturing methane emissions from manure storage structures.
-From 2003 through 2010, the Chicago Climate Exchange credited conservation tillage in most of the nation as sequestering CO2 that could be used in a cap-and-trade program.
+The Chicago Climate Exchange initially offered opportunity for farmers to be compensated for sequestering carbon.
+However, they ceased the program in 2010.
 No opportunities have been available for farmers to receive payment for sequestering soil carbon since 2010.

-Farmers need to be aware of what is happening in the debate over GHG emissions.
-Compensation for sequestering carbon offers them an opportunity to benefit from their stewardship of resources.
-It also presents an opportunity for the government to limit farmers’ production activities to reduce GHG emissions.
+Agriculture needs to be aware of what is happening in the debate over GHG emissions.
+Compensation for sequestering carbon would offer an opportunity for farmers to benefit from their stewardship of resources, but there is also an opportunity for the government to limit farmers’ production activities to reduce GHG emissions.

-The EPA recognizes agriculture as a net emitter of GHGs and lists five agricultural sources of GHGs as key categories that have a significant influence on the country’s total inventory of GHGs.
-Although regulating the use of nitrogen fertilizer, because of its presence across much of the landscape, may be difficult, it is not impossible.
+The EPA recognizes agriculture as a net emitter of GHGs and lists five agricultural sources of GHGs as key categories which have a significant influence on the country’s total inventory of GHGs.
+While the use of nitrogen fertilizer, because of its ubiquity over the landscape, may be difficult to regulate, it is not impossible.
 The EPA has expressed a desire to have nutrient management plans on land receiving fertilizer.
-A logical next step would be to target emissions from livestock manure management, as they are already associated with larger businesses that are subject to permitting requirements.
+It would be a logical next step to target emissions from livestock manure management since they are already associated with larger businesses that are subject to permitting requirements.

 - Le Treut, H., et al. 2007.
-“Historical overview of climate change science.”
-In Climate change 2007: The physical science basis.
-Contribution of Working Group 1 to the fourth assessment report of the Intergovernmental Panel on Climate Change, edited by S. Solomon, et al., 93–127.
-Cambridge, UK, and New York: Cambridge University Press.
+“Historical Overview of Climate Change Science,” in Climate Change 2007: The Physical Science Basis.
+Contribution of Working Group 1 to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change, ed.
+S. Solomon, et al., 93–127.
+Cambridge, United Kingdom; and New York, New York, USA: Cambridge University Press.

 - Tubiello, F.N., et al. 2014.
-Agriculture, forestry and other land use emissions by sources and removals by sink: 1990–2011 analysis.
-Rome: Food and Agriculture Organization of the United Nations.
+Agriculture, Forestry and Other Land Use Emissions by Sources and Removals by Sink: 1990–2011 Analysis (PDF).
+Working Paper Series ESS/14-02.
+Rome, Italy: Food and Agriculture Organization of the United Nations.